Reading summer 2025: Children read a record 215,000 books!

 Veröffentlicht am

-Neustadt an der Weinstrasse hosted the final event of the reading summer 2025, which brought together over 300 libraries.
+Neustadt an der Weinstraße hosted the final event of the Reading Summer 2025, which brought together over 300 libraries.

 Neustadt an der Weinstraße war Gastgeber der Abschlussveranstaltung des Lesesommers 2025, der über 300 Bibliotheken zusammenbrachte.

-Neustadt an der Weinstrasse hosted the final event of the reading summer 2025, which brought together over 300 libraries.
+Neustadt an der Weinstraße hosted the final event of the Reading Summer 2025, which brought together over 300 libraries.

-In Rhineland-Palatinate, the signs are on reading pleasure!
-Around 300 libraries took part in this year's reading summer and reading summer 2025, and the result is impressive: over 34,000 children and adolescents put together their personal reading cocktail and approved an exciting reading adventure.
-In the spirit of the motto that is fun, the final event found on October 1, 2025 in the State Library Center Neustadt a.d.
-Wine road where the most successful libraries were awarded.
-The Speyer Kurier reports that there were a remarkable 215,000 books read - an increase of over 15,000 compared to the previous year.
+In Rhineland-Palatinate the signs point to a joy of reading!
+Around 300 libraries took part in this year's Reading Summer and Reading Summer 2025, and the result is impressive: over 34,000 children and young people put together their personal reading cocktail and enjoyed an exciting reading adventure.
+In keeping with the motto that reading is fun, the final event took place on October 1, 2025 in the Neustadt a.d.
+State Library Center.
+Weinstrasse took place, where the most successful libraries were honored.
+The Speyer Courier reports that there were a remarkable 215,000 books read - an increase of over 15,000 compared to the previous year.

-On average, every child read an impressive 8.5 books, which shows how high the reading summer is in the course for the young bookworms.
-Participation in the reading summer was also remarkable with over 8,800 children, who together received around 59,000 books.
-These initiatives are not only a fun factor, but also strengthen language and reading skills.
-In addition, the children can collect certificates if they have read at least three books, which is often recognized as a special note on the certificate, like that Reading summer team informed.
+On average, each child read an impressive 8.5 books, which shows how popular the reading summer is among young bookworms.
+Participation in the reading summer was also remarkable, with over 8,800 children having around 59,000 books read to them.
+These initiatives are not only fun, but also strengthen language and reading skills.
+In addition, children can collect certificates if they have read at least three books, which is often even recognized by schools as a special note on the certificate, like this Reading summer team informed.

 Awards and funding